jasonm23/TDD-deck/PITCHME.md

 ---

-Like a clothes that were stitched so tightly around you that you can't take them off!

----

-# TDD..?

----

 # Test First Design

-is what TDD was originally called...

-(...I wish we'd stuck with that!)
+What TDD was originally called. ...I wish we'd stuck with that.

 ---